OutSystems/docs-howtos/src/devops/solution-creating-all-comp/solution-creating-all-comp.md

 platform-version: o11
 figma: https://www.figma.com/file/XbkdagtFJ9kxan8pAx0Qsz/DevOps?node-id=1542:366
 ---
-# Creating and using solution
+# Creating and using a solution

 It's a common practice in OutSystems Factory management to create and use a solution.
 This is either a Factory solution containing all the components, a solution for a specific module or an application with all its dependencies.
 It's used to: